Vitas51307/webxr/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1.

-## Application Requirment
+## Operation Guide
-1. Angular
-2. node.js
-3. yarn
-4. npm
+For more information, visit [Guide on HackMD](https://hackmd.io/@vitas/SJ4Ojqzrc).

 ## First Time?
-Enter `yarn` at the root folder, to install required dependency.
+run `yarn` at the root folder, to install required dependency.

 ## Development server